 |start / opening section / giant's chair|

 As I understand it, the land that Rushmere Country Park sits on is owned by Central Bedfordshire Council.
 However, the majority of this land does not lie within Bedfordshire at all - in fact the car park, visitor centre and the entire parkrun course are entirely within the adjacent county of Buckinghamshire.
+Interestingly, parkrun HQ have this venue listed in the South East of England region, which means that they understand it to be within Buckinghamshire (Bedfordshire falls within the East of England region).

 Travel by any method other than a vehicle is a tad tricky.
 Cyclists can of course use the roads and there are a couple of covered bicycle stands where they can be safely secured.
 If attempting travel by train then Leighton Buzzard is the station to aim for - it's three miles away and it doesn't look like there are any buses to use for the onward journey.